jfedyczak/jfedyczak.github.io/_posts/2018-05-21-bitcoin-blockchain-in-foundationdb.markdown

 ## FoundationDB server configuration

-I'm using two SSD VPS machines running Ubuntu 16.04 with 3 fdb procesess each forming one cluster.
+I'm using two SSD VPS machines running Ubuntu 16.04 with 3 fdb procesess on each VPS, forming one cluster.

 Filesystems are mounted with `defaults, noatime, discard` options to optimize SSD utilization.